BRueckert/CanvasSBG/README.md

 The GUI is built on TKinter, which I am learning for the first time.
 I am very interested in collaborating with someone who knows Tkinter well to make it nice and pretty (a Tkinterer?)

 Additionally, I'm interested in optimizing code wherever possible!

+Thanks to StackOverflow user Bryan Oakley and his explanation for a method to switch windows in Tkinter.
+Awesome stuff.
+Link to thread here: http://stackoverflow.com/questions/7546050/switch-between-two-frames-in-tkinter